 Anxiety, ADHD, Depression rechecks can be a Televisit for the medication portion.

 Telehealth visits are scheduled for the afternoon.

-Sick visits also are scheduled in the afternoon.
-Depending on the illness, these can be a telehealth visit or an in office appointment.
+Depending on the illness, these can be a telehealth visit or an in-office appointment.

 You can also access telehealth visits without the Healow app.